SCHOOL RULES AND EXPECTATIONS

 What happens if you break rules of respect for others, classroom expectations or behaviour?

 ● In classrooms, teachers may ask you to fill out a form to reflect on what has happened and to understand how you might have behaved to meet expectations.
 They will discuss this with you.
-This is called a restorative practice, because it tries to restore things to where they should have been before you caused a disruption in the classroom.
-The key thing is for you to see that you have harmed the learning of others and to prevent this occurring in the future.
-Most minor incidents can be resolved between teachers and students when they occur if you participate in respectful and sensible discussion and accept responsibility for your own actions.
+This is called a restorative practice because it tries to restore things to where they should have been before you caused a disruption in the classroom.
+The key thing is for you to see that you have harmed the learning of others and to prevent this from occurring in the future.
+Most minor incidents can be resolved between teachers and students when they occur if you participate in respectful and sensible discussions and accept responsibility for your own actions.

 ● Around the school grounds, staff and senior students may tell you not to do something which breaks our common expectations of acceptable behaviour, safety or respect for people and property.
 Behaviours, actions and symbols that undermine the culture of the school will not be tolerated and will be addressed.
 In some cases, there are consequences for unacceptable behaviour.